ParkerICI/premessa/README.md

 This will install the cytofNormalizeR R package together with all the required dependencies.

 *Note*: the latest version of devtools seems to be occasionally having problems installing dependencies on Windows.
-If the installation of cytofNormalizeR fails for a missing package, please install the offending packages manually, using the R *install.packages* function
+If the installation of cytofNormalizeR fails due to a missing package, please install the offending packages manually, using the R *install.packages* function

 # Usage